 - Then, we recommend keeping the MalCare Security Plugin active on your website.

-- Finally, take appropriate site hardening measures to ensure that your website remains protected from future hack attacks.
+- Finally, take appropriate site hardening measures to ensure that your website remains protected from common hack attacks.

 We hope after reading this article, you have all the information you need to restore your web hosting account.